 Obey

-To obey is the peaceful and curious beginners mindset.
+To obey is the peaceful and curious place to be.
 It requires almost zero previous experience or practical knowledge.
 You may be asked to spend a couple of hours reading a text or watching an online tutorial beforehand.
-More focus is on going slow and establishing consent within clear instructions and exercises.
 The goal is to hold your hand tightly but still allow little detours and personal journies as you are introduced to the subject.
 You don’t have to know beforehand what you like and don’t like.
 You need no desires or fantasies.
 Instead, the teaching style will provide you with a smorgasbord of experiences to try, of which some you might love and others you might hate.

 Ⅱ